 OnDeck does not report payments to personal credit bureaus, but it reports to three business credit bureaus: Equifax, Experian, and PayNet.
 So, while your payments won’t impact your personal credit score, they will impact your business credit score.
-For some business lenders, business credit plays an even more significant role than personal credit for application decisions.
+Business credit plays an even more significant role for some business lenders than personal credit for application decisions.

 How Does OnDeck Work?

 OnDeck uses a mix of automation and manual oversight to determine borrowing amounts and interest rates.
 You’ll enter information about your business before speaking to a representative, who will ensure that there are no surprises during repayment.
 The entire application and funding process usually takes 1-2 business days.
 Once you’re approved, weekly or daily payments will be automatically deducted from your account.

 What If I’m Declined By OnDeck?

 If OnDeck declines your application, it might be because your cash flow cannot handle the combination of interest and weekly or daily payments.
 Thanks to OnDeck’s excellent customer service, you can contact the company to find out exactly why you weren’t approved.
 If cash flow turns out to be the culprit, you may still have several options for business term loans or lines of credit.
 Certain other business lenders are more flexible with their repayment structures and have more than two products to suit different cash flow cycles.
 For example, you wouldn’t necessarily have to make daily or weekly payments solely because you have poor credit or less time in business.

 In summary, it’s important to remember that OnDeck has some of the most stringent requirements in the online business lending space.
 Hence, failing to qualify for their products doesn’t mean you’ll see the same outcome with one of their competitors.

 Making Your Decision